konnektoren/konnektoren-rs/README.md

 ## Justfile Commands

 This project uses a `Justfile` for simplified command execution.
-Make sure you have `just` installed (see [https://just.systems/man/en/chapter3.html](https://just.systems/man/en/chapter3.html) for installation instructions).
 Here are some commonly used commands:

 *   **`just build`**: Builds the entire workspace.
 *   **`just test`**: Runs all tests in the workspace.